Tinkle Pit: Reception

 In Japan, Game Machine listed Tinkle Pit on their April 15, 1994 issue as being the twenty-first most-popular arcade game at the time.

 Scott Alan Marriot of Classic Gamer in 2004 believed Tinkle Pit carried the same kind of simplicity present in games like Pac-Man (1980) and Dig Dug (1982).
 In 2015, Retro Gamer found the game to be strange yet charming, liking its level variety and simplistic mechanics.
 They blamed the genre's severe decline in popularity and its confinement to Japan as the reasons for its obscurity, and said that it would appeal to Namco fans for its amount of references and cameos to their other properties.
 Retro Gamer also viewed it as a good example of the transitioning video and arcade game scene of the decade, writing: "If you ever need reminding that the arcade market of the early Nineties was a weird, transitional scene, Tinkle Pit should serve well."

-Ports and re-releases

-A port of the game for the PlayStation 4 and Nintendo Switch was released by Hamster Corporation on July 11, 2024, as part of their Arcade Archives lineup of games, marking the first re-release of the game since the original arcade release.
-While the game remains mostly unchanged from the original arcade version, the Arcade Archives version notably removes any graphics featuring Ms. Pac-Man, replacing the character's graphics with that of Pac-Man.
-While Bandai Namco had not given any reason as to why the changes were made, several outlets have assumed it to be related to the character's ongoing AtGames dispute.